 BS: Since you’re an expert in podcasts now, what are some others you recommend?

-JB: Back in October, which seems like a lifetime ago, I attended a launch event for the Broadway Podcast Network and was instantly smitten by the site.
+JB: Back in October, which seems like a lifetime ago, I attended a launch event for the Broadway Podcast Network and was instantly smitten by the site and what cofounders Dori Bernstein and Alan Seales created.
 I love that there is one stop shopping for all these Broadway-themed podcasts, everything from auditioning guidance from Justin Guarini to insider chats with Broadway legends like Donna McKechnie (“The Ladies Who Lunch”) and Tonya Pinkins (“You Can’t Say That”).
 I love Kerry Butler’s “Breaking Broadway” and Josh Lamon’s “Josh Swallows Broadway,” where they have funny, fun and insightful talks with the coolest guests.

 Outside the Broadway Podcast Network, I LOVE This American Life.
 Also, I am a total improv nerd, so I like Curtis Retherford’s improv podcast, which features a lot of my amazing improv teachers from Upright Citizens Brigade.
 And I’m loving The Pack Podcast, which presents short comedies written and directed by Eugene Pack.
 These radio plays are hilarious and touching and feature the best casts like Cecily Strong, Dana Delany, Andrea Martin, George Segal, Marsha Mason, Sherri Shepherd, Blair Underwood, Dayle Reyfel, Michael Urie, Tate Donovan, Rob Morrow, Milo Manheim, Willie Garson, Laraine Newman, Lainie Kazan and on and on.
 The plays are transporting!